If you want to rank high in a juror’s eyes and leverage all your hard work making that art, you must have decent photographs of your work.

 Many artist opportunities require specific image file sizes and DPI (dots-per-inch).
 Here are some ideas on how to do this:

 Mac Users: You may already have Preview software loaded on your computer, which can resize your photos using the “Adjust Size” tool.
+BE SURE TO SAVE A COPY OF YOUR JPG FILE FIRST!

 https://picresize.com/